By Peter J. Francis, HGPublishing Editor

 Results

 This is usually a chart or brief presentation of data collected.
 Minimal discussion of results happens in the Results section; save the discussion for the Discussion section.
 Don't forget that for all measurements, an estimate of uncertainty is important.
+(This is usually in grade 10 or higher).
 This must be shown in any calculations.
 Additionally, in Biological Sciences especially, calculations of probability are necessary to show whether or not the result is significant.
+(Advanced grades only).

 Discussion

 Was the hypothesis proven?
-If not, why not.
+If not, why not?
 What were the important factors in the experiment?
 What further experimentation does this suggest?
 How could the experiment be refined to obtain better results?
+In the discussion you need to demonstrate your understanding of the scientific method and how you used it in your experiment.

 What is the marker looking for?